laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture9.md

 If the error rate is high, we can use the same approach as the low-error case by reducing the size of the $$k$$ corresponding to the $$k$$-mer used for indexing.
 If the error is high enough (15% in the case of PacBio reads), $$k$$ will need to be small to ensure a high probability of errors mapping to no location on the genome.
 With a smaller $$k$$, we also expect more collisions in our table, since the set of unique $$k$$-mers is smaller.
 More collisions results in a more expensive alignment procedure.

-Instead, we can perform [_minhashing_](https://en.wikipedia.org/wiki/MinHash) in this regime to efficiently find length-$$k$$ regions of the genome similar to a given $$k$$-mer.
+When building the read overlap graph in the regime of high read errors, we can leverage _minhashing_ to efficiently filter read pairs that need to be aligned.
 This is the approach used by MHAP.
-To discuss minhashing, we first consider two sets $$A, B$$.
-We define the _Jaccard distance_ between the two sets as
+We first consider two sets $$A, B$$.
+We define the [_Jaccard similarity_](https://en.wikipedia.org/wiki/Jaccard_index) between the two sets as

 $$ J(A, B) = \frac{| A \cap B |}{|A \cup B |} $$

 or the size of the intersection of the two sets divided by size of the the union of the two sets.
 When comparing two genomic reads, we can cut the two sequences up into overlapping k-mers, just like before.
 Each genomic read can be represented by a set of k-mers.
-If two reads are similar, then the Jaccard distance of their k-mer set representations should be relatively small.
-To compute the Jaccard distance exactly, this boils back down to the alignment issue.
-Minhash allows us to approximate the Jaccard distance with small computation.
-We define a hash function $$h$$ that maps elements in $$A \cup B$$ to some integer.
+If two reads are similar, then the Jaccard similarity of their k-mer set representations should be relatively close to 1.
+To compute the Jaccard similarity exactly, this boils back down to the alignment issue.
+Minhash allows us to approximate the Jaccard similarity with small computation.
+We define a hash function $$h$$ that maps each element in $$A \cup B$$ to some integer.
 This hash function also has some pseudo-random property, meaning that it assigns random values to different inputs (but assigns the same value for the same input).
-We can apply the has function to all the objects in $$A$$ (corresponding to our first read) and $$B$$, resulting in
+We can apply the hash function to all the objects in $$A$$ (corresponding to our first read) and $$B$$, resulting in

 $$ h_\text{min} (A) = \min_{x \in A} h(x).$$

-We are interested in
+Note that

 $$ Pr[h_\text{min}(A) = h_\text{min}(B)] = \frac{|A \cap B|}{|A \cup B|}. $$

-The event can only occur if the $$x$$ that achieves the minimum hash value falls into the set $$A \cap B$$, which is exactly the Jaccard distance.
-We apply a small set of these hash functions and observe the frequency with which $$h_\text{min}(A) = h_\text{min}(B)$$.
+To see this, note that $$h_\text{min}(A) = h_\text{min}(B)$$ occurs if and only if the $$x$$ that achieves the minimum hash value is in $$A \cap B$$.
+The probability that this occurs is exactly the Jaccard similarity between $$A$$ and $$B$$.
+We apply a small set of different hash functions $$h_1, \dots, h_K$$ and observe the frequency with which $$h_\text{min}(A) = h_\text{min}(B)$$.
+This gives us an unbiased estimate of the Jaccard similarity.
+The larger the value of $$K$$, the more accurate the estimate is, but the more expensive the computation.

+Minhashing is a more general technique that can be applied whenever finding the distance between two sets is relevant (e.g. mining datasets).
+Some applications are listed [here](https://en.wikipedia.org/wiki/MinHash#Applications).